Amine2026/FairTravel/README.md

 ## Flask API Setup (Brief)

 - Install Flask and SPARQLWrapper:
 	`pip install flask SPARQLWrapper`
+- Flask API endpoints:
+	- `/classes`: returns ontology classes
+	- `/activities`: returns all activities (including subclasses)
+	- `/recommendations`: returns all recommendations
+	- `/events`: returns all events
-- Create a simple Flask app to query Fuseki and return results as JSON.
+	- All endpoints query Fuseki and return results as JSON.
-- Example endpoint: `/classes` returns ontology classes from Fuseki.

 This file is a quick reference.
 Update as your ontology grows!